SpenBot/node-pg-test/README.md

   - when you start index.js you should see 'Database Connection Success' message.
 Thats from db/connection.js, but since index.js uses the routes, and the routes uses connection.js, we get that message (...I think)

   - this uses JavaScript ES6 promises
-    - promises are functions that can be tied to asynchronous functions, like http requests
+    - promises are functions that can be chained to asynchronous functions, like http requests
     - promises will wait for the asynchronous function to complete before executing.
     - basically, they are analogous to callback functions.
     - .then and .catch are very common promises in node-express servers.

-  - I highly installing nodemon globally to use to run node servers.
+  - I highly recommend installing 'nodemon' globally to use to run node servers.
   - it allows hot-refreshes, meaning it will re-start the server every time you save changes in your text-editor.
 ```
       $ npm install -g nodemon